 I. Public Meeting

 A. Does This Action Apply to Me?

 This action is directed to the public in general.
-This action may, however, be of interest to persons who conduct or assess human studies, including such studies on substances regulated by EPA, or to persons who are or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act (FFDCA) or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-Since other entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
+This action may, however, be of interest to persons who conduct or assess human studies, especially studies on substances regulated by EPA, or to persons who are or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act (FFDCA) or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
+Since other entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this Start Printed Page 41074action.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 B. How Can I Access Electronic Copies of This Document and Other Related Information?

 In addition to using regulations.gov, you may access this Federal Register document electronically through the EPA Internet under the Federal Register listings at http://www.epa.gov/fedrgstr/.